NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Q: CRG Randolph is a little far and I don't have a car, what should I do?

 A: Fortunately we provide transportation to fall tryouts via the Northeastern Club Sports Vans.
 When you register for tryouts you are reserving your spot in these vans.
+We be leaving from Renaissance Garage at 6:00pm on Thursday and Friday, returning around 9:30pm and 11:00am on Saturday, returning around 2:30pm!

 ---